oat-sa/taohub-articles/articles/Frontend/Architecture/good-practices.md

 Another way of doing TDD might be to design by coding.
 If you know what you intent to implement, start by drafting the client, the code that will consume the feature.
 This way you will draft out the implementation.
-Take a look at the resource video shared in the references section below.
+Take a look at the resource video shared in the resources section below.

 #### Resources
 - [Design by Coding - YouTube video](https://www.youtube.com/watch?v=d5Y1B1cmaGQ)